Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Other tricks

-- Install the [eBay Kleinanzeigen](https://themen.ebay-kleinanzeigen.de/mobile-apps/) and [ImmoScout24](https://www.immobilienscout24.de/mobile-services/) apps, and enable notifications for new apartment listings.[^44]
+- Install the [Kleinanzeigen](https://themen.ebay-kleinanzeigen.de/mobile-apps/) and [ImmoScout24](https://www.immobilienscout24.de/mobile-services/) apps, and enable notifications for new apartment listings.[^44]
 - Follow [@berlinflatsbot on Telegram](https://t.me/berlinflatsbot)
 - Turn on push notifications for the Facebook housing groups you follow.